Audacity error while opening sound device when recording

 After following the steps above, try opening and recording in Audacity.
 If you still receive an error, check the following.

 - In Audacity, check the sample rate being used.
-It should be displayed at the bottom left of the Audacity program window, labeled as "Project Rate (Hz)".
+It is displayed at the bottom left of the Audacity program window, labeled as "Project Rate (Hz)".
 44100 Hz and 48000 Hz are the two most commonly used sample rates and supported by most sound cards.
 If a different sample rate is being used, try changing to 44100 or 48000 to test if that works for recording.

 - Most standard sound cards support 1 or 2 channels for audio.
 If Audacity is trying to record more channels, it can cause an error to occur.
 In the Audacity menu bar at the top, click Edit > Preferences, and under the Devices section, verify the Channels option is set to 1 or 2.